Kraballa/ResistanceCalculatorTool/README.md

 - better described inputs
 - SI scale units
 - options for number of calculations
+- rework ListPanels to be generic and move the detailed description methods to their originating classes
 - display the help image `res\ResCalcHelp.png`
 - check github if a new version is available
 - support multiple languages